nuxt/website-v2/content/en/api/components-client-only.md

 ---
-title: "API: The <client-only> Component"
+title: 'API: The <client-only> Component'
 description: Render a component only on client-side, and display a placeholder text on server-side.
 menu: client-only
 category: components
 position: 44
 ---

 > This component is used to purposely render a component only on client-side.
 To import a component only on the client, register the component in a [client-side only plugin](/guide/plugins#client-side-only).